webpage by Paul Ridenour

 gravestone reads "RIDENOUR" while Margaret's reads

-"Wife of RIDENHOWER."
+"Wife of RIDENHOWER".
 She died seven years before

 David.

-Photo sent by Layel Ridenour
+Photo sent to me by Layel Ridenour.

 David Ridenour Sr. (11/20/1775 Hagerstown, Maryland -